 Our bodies aren’t the only thing that can get flabby.
 Households and workshops get overweight, too.
 In fact, most that I see are carrying at least a few too many pounds, so to speak.
 It’s called clutter.
 And just like with eating, “inflow” is always easier and more inviting than outflow.

-In the same way that it’s more fun to eat a piece of Christmas pudding than it is to walk the 8 km required to burn it off, it’s easier to unwrap presents or indulge in Boxing Day buying sprees than find legitimate places to store the resulting purchases.
-But just as how an extra piece of pie every so often eventually leads to tight clothes and reduced feelings of vigour, even a slight imbalance of inflow over outflow in your household eventually means cluttered rooms, messy garages and that sinking feeling that your stuff is getting ahead of you.
-Here are four tricks my wife and I use to keep our household of seven people more or less in order, despite natural tendencies to the contrary.
+In the same way that it’s more fun to eat a piece of blueberry pie than it is to walk the 8 km required to burn all the calories from that pie, decluttering does not come naturally.
+And just as how an extra piece of pie every so often eventually leads to tight clothes and reduced feelings of vigour, even a slight imbalance of inflow over outflow in your household eventually means cluttered rooms, messy garages and that sinking feeling that your stuff is getting ahead of you.
+Here are four tricks my wife and I have used to keep our household of seven people more or less in order, despite natural tendencies to the contrary.

 Focus on Generosity: The idea that “this could come in handy someday” springs from a mentality of scarcity and fear that’s rarely justified in most modern households.
 Replace the urge to horde stuff with a sense of generosity towards that stranger out there who could really use the clothes you never wear, the tools you never use, the sound system that never gets turned on, then watch the living space in your home grow.
 The tyranny of stuff often comes with a sense that you’ve got way more time to use gadgets, gizmos and household stuff than you really do.
 Be realistic.
 If come-in-handy-someday hasn’t happened in five years or so, it probably never will.
 And on the off chance that someday you do need that thing you gave away, buy another one and consider yourself lucky to have avoided tripping over the old one for years.